-Sometimes, but the majority of babies born at this age will need some breathing assistance, to begin with.
+Sometimes, but as we mentioned before, the majority of babies born at this age will need some breathing assistance, to begin with.

 This range anywhere from the first day or two to a week or two.

 It’s also common for babies born at 33 weeks to experience some feeding difficulties, and they may be slow to gain weight.